patschi/hfs-docker/README.md

 ## Key Features

 - **Automated Builds**: Docker images are **automatically built** (_on a schedule, not immediately_) when a new release is published on the HFS-GitHub repository.
 This includes stable and pre-releases.
 The `latest` tag does always refer to the latest stable release.
+Builds are automatically tested if they start before publishing.
 - **Distroless Base Images**: Images are kept minimal, small in size, secure, and free from unnecessary packages or shells.
 - **Security**: Distroless images do not provide package managers, shells or any other unnecessary tools.
 This reduces any attack vectors.
 - **Rootless**: The container runs **rootless** (UID 65532), and the HFS application also runs without root privileges for additional security.